mckinziebrandon/DeepChatModels/README.md

 # Conversation Models in Tensorflow

-> Note to visitors: Data preprocessing work is still in the active stages and we haven't (yet) provided scripts for downloading the datasets.
-Updates will be posted here when this is completed.
+> Notes to visitors:
+* Please post any feedbacks/bugs as an issue and I will respond within 24 hours.
+If you've encountered any error at all trying to run the project, please let me know!
+I'd like it to be as headache free as possible.
+Think something should be in the README that isn't?
+Post an issue!
+Although the project should run fine for any TensorFlow version 1.0 or newer, I'd recommend upgrading to the latest version if possible.
+* I haven't gotten around to providing scripts for downloading the datasets.
 Until then, I've uploaded most of the data [here on my MEGA account](https://mega.nz/#F!xrRTwSzY!by9K42n_I_oi5T_DKP-xTA).
 It is organized the same way I have it locally.
+* Don't let the simple web bots fool you -- this project supports more advanced techniques than the single-layer encoder-decoder models on the website.
+To see the parameters that are immediately available/supported for tweaking, checkout chatbot/globals.py, which contains the default configuration dictionary.
+Any value that you don't specify will assume the default value from that file, which tend toward safe conversative simple values.
+* Contributions are more than welcome.
+I do my best to follow PEP8 and I'd prefer contributions do the same.

 ## Table of Contents
 * [Project Overview](#brief-overview-of-completed-work)